-With the implementation of the new academic structure in the 2012/13 academic year, it is expected that there will be an increase in the number of continuing students enrolled in programmes covered by the Tertiary Student Finance Scheme – Publicly-funded Programmes (TSFS), as well as the total number of TSFS applications in the 2013/14 academic year compared with the 2012/13 academic year.
+With the implementation of the new academic structure in the 2012/13 academic year, there is a substantial increase in the number of students enrolled in programmes covered by the Tertiary Student Finance Scheme – Publicly-funded Programmes (TSFS), as well as the total number of TSFS applications.
 In this regard, please make sure that your application form (for both continuing and new students) is submitted, with all information completed together with the required supporting documents and information, on or before the deadline so that your application could be processed promptly.
 The Student Financial Assistance Agency (the Agency) will accord priority to those applications with complete information upon submission.
 In addition, should the Agency request supplementary information to help process your application, please adhere to the deadline set.
 Otherwise, the processing time of your application and disbursement schedule of financial assistance may be delayed.

 Tertiary Student Finance Scheme (TSFS)